Concentration Exercises for Training the Mind

 Find a place where you can be alone and undisturbed.
 If you wish, you may sit crossed legged on the floor, but most people would find it more comfortable to sit on a chair.
 Sit with your spine erect.

 There is no timetable, since this could be frustrating.
-If, for example, I tell you to practice a certain exercise a certain number of days, two things might happen.
+If, for example, I tell you to practice a certain exercise for a specific number of days, two things might happen.
 You might get disappointed, if you cannot get the desired concentration within the allotted time period.
 You might also proceed to the next exercise, without practicing correctly the previous one.

 Mastering the exercises successfully can take days, weeks, months and sometimes even more.